exhikola/Crowdfunding_ETL/README.md

 Verify table creation by running SELECT statements.
 Import CSV files into corresponding SQL tables.
 Verify data correctness using SELECT statements.
-Note: Make sure to document the entire process and upload relevant files to the GitHub repository.